How to Handle Job Offer Dilemmas: When Delays and Relocations Create Chaos

 narenblues

-Last month, I was doing a rigorous job search and ended up having 4 offers in hand.
+Last month, I was doing a rigorous job search and ended up having four offers in hand.
 I accepted two of them and rejected the other two due to package differences.
-Out of the two offers I accepted, company A's offer is better in terms of salary, work location, company value, etc. However, the issue I faced was that they orally informed me that I had cleared all their interviews, but it would take 30 to 45 days to release a formal offer letter due to their extensive approval process for new hires.
-Meanwhile, company B released an offer.
+Out of the two offers I accepted, Company A's offer is better in terms of salary, work location, company value, etc. However, the issue I faced was that they orally informed me that I had cleared all their interviews, but it would take 30 to 45 days to release a formal offer letter due to their extensive approval process for new hires.
+Meanwhile, Company B released an offer.
 The package was slightly lower compared to A, but still reasonable.
-Since I hadn't received any confirmation from A, I chose company B's offer.
+Since I hadn't received any confirmation from A, I chose Company B's offer.

 However, the week I joined B, they relocated to a place much farther from my residence.
 While they had hinted at this location change earlier, they also mentioned that it wasn't definite.
 Now, it takes me eight times longer to commute to B's workplace compared to A's.
 It has been three weeks since I joined B, and the situation is becoming inconvenient.